equivalent/scrapbook2/archive/blogs/2017-04-github-credentials-in-bundler.md

 # ...
 ```

 In this case we are setting the credentials, running the bundle install and removing the credentials is same layer.
-Therefore credentials will not be commited to the Docker layer.
+Therefore credentials will not be committed to the Docker layer.
-It's simmilar to `RUN apt-get update && apt-get install -y imagemagick  && rm -rf /var/lib/apt/lists/*`
+It's similar to `RUN apt-get update && apt-get install -y imagemagick  && rm -rf /var/lib/apt/lists/*`

 ## resources